hipe/tmx/fields/doc/issues/012-normal-normalization.md

-      - "required parameter" is fine, but "required field" has fewer syllables and is a bit of a stronger idiom in the real world. in implementation code and the accompanying pseudocd we will say "required attribute" because our normalization algorithm has the requirement of normalizing for entities and actions indifferently.
+      - "required parameter" is fine, but "required field" has fewer syllables and is a bit of a stronger idiom in the real world. in implementation code and the accompanying pseudocd we will say "required association" because our normalization algorithm has the requirement of normalizing for entities and actions indifferently.

 we will simply categorize as "out of scope" any need to differate the